Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential

-i.e., the partial derivative vector of the terms in the potential calculated at any vector in the fixed-point subspace of $\Ht$ also lies in the fixed-point subspace.
-This is equivalent to the statement,
+i.e., the gradient of every newly added term calculated anywhere in the fixed-point subspace of $\Ht$ also lies in the fixed-point subspace.
+In Appendix~\ref{sec:appone}, we prove that the realization of this condition leads to

-This is a weaker condition than requiring the invariance of the terms under $\Ht$ because if a term is invariant under $\Ht$, it will satisfy the statement $\partial_i \mathcal{I}_\alpha(h\varphi)= \partial_i \mathcal{I}_\alpha(\varphi)$.
-The terms in $\Vt$ are invariant under $\Gt$ and hence invariant under $\Ht$.
-Therefore, they satisfy condition~(\ref{eq:cond2}) automatically.
-However, this is not true, in general, for the terms in $\V$ that are not in $\Vt$.